gdsbook/book/notebooks/07_local_autocorrelation.md

 db.info()
 ```

 Although there are several variables that could be considered, we will focus on `Pct_Leave`, which measures the proportion of votes in the UK Local Authority that wanted to Leave the European Union.

-And with these elements, we can generate a choropleth to get a quick sense of the spatial distribution of the data we will be analyzing.
+With these elements, we can generate a choropleth to get a quick sense of the spatial distribution of the data we will be analyzing.
 Note how we use some visual tweaks (e.g., transparency through the `alpha` attribute) to make the final plot easier to read.

 ```python caption="BREXIT Leave vote, % leave." tags=[]
 # Set up figure and a single axis